elastic/integrations/packages/cloud_security_posture/docs/README.md

 typically returned using `GetSessionToken`.
 IAM users with multi-factor authentication (MFA) enabled need to submit an MFA code while calling `GetSessionToken`.
-For more details see [Temporary Security Credentials](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_temp.html).
+For more details refer to [Temporary Security Credentials](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_temp.html).

 You can use AWS CLI to generate temporary credentials.
 For example, you would use `sts get-session-token` if you have MFA enabled: